meizabel/documentation/README.md

 *  ** The domain model language is [Ubiquitous](http://martinfowler.com/bliki/UbiquitousLanguage.html)** not only in people interactions, but **in computer communications, too**.
 The model is defined and maintained in protobuf.
 Most of the domain model code is automatically generated for the all programming languages of your project.

 *  **The domain model is strongly typed** and **open for evolution**.
-Unlike some of  CQRS/ES frameworks that treat commands and events as Json objects, Spine promotes strong typing of all parts of a business model.
+Unlike some CQRS/ES frameworks which treat commands and events as Json objects, Spine promotes strong typing of all parts of a business model.
 The model [can be extended](https://developers.google.com/protocol-buffers/docs/proto3#updating) without breaking binary compatibility with client applications.

 *  **Choice of storage and deployment platforms.** The framework promotes writing code which does not depend on storage media or deployment platform.
 For example, you can start with JDBC-based storage and later switch to Google Cloud Platform Datastore by changing one line of the code. `TODO: link to the example.`